peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `static ERational FromInt64(long inputInt64)`<br>
  Converts a 64-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromSingle(float flt)`<br>
- Converts a 32-bit floating-point number to a rational number.
+ Converts a 32-bit binary floating-point number to a rational number.
 * `static ERational FromString(String str)`<br>
  Creates a rational number from a text string that represents a number.
 * `static ERational FromString(String str,